boringops-hq/boringops-articles/articles/2025-08-03-pillar_resilience.md

 ---
 title: "Pillar: Resilience"
-excerpt: "Resilience is not about avoiding failure.
-It is about making failure uneventful.
-A resilient system absorbs reality, recovers quietly, and refuses to turn problems into drama."
+excerpt: "Resilience makes failure uneventful.
+If your recovery story is exciting, you don't have resilience.
+You have luck."
 header:
   teaser: /assets/images/metronome.png
 tags: [pillars, architecture, reliability]